After Eight

+Manufacturing

 The mints were originally manufactured at Rowntree's York factory, before production transferred to Castleford, West Yorkshire, in 1970.
-For the UK market they are now manufactured in Halifax following Nestlé's closure of the Castleford factory in 2012.
-However on the limited edition 2020 casing it states "made in Germany, with sugar not solely of German origin".
-"More than 1bn After Eights, thin fondant mints, are made every year in the Castleford factory scheduled for closure in 2012 by the Switzerland-based confectionery giant."
+For the UK market, they are now manufactured in Halifax following Nestlé's closure of the Castleford factory in 2012, with over one billion After Eights produced every year.

 After Eights were originally made from dairy-free dark chocolate.
 In 2002, however, Nestlé started adding butterfat to After Eights made at certain production facilities so as to increase resistance to chocolate bloom.
 This practice expanded to all production facilities in 2009.
-Nestlé has also made special editions of After Eights, including orange After Eights and milk chocolate After Eights.
+Nestlé has also made special editions of After Eights, including Orange & Mint, Strawberry & Mint, Gin and Tonic & Mint, and milk chocolate.

-Manufacturing

 The fondant in the centre of After Eights is made from a stiff paste of common sugar, water, and a small amount of the enzyme invertase.
 This fondant can readily be coated with dark chocolate.
 After manufacture, the enzyme gradually splits the common sugar into the much more soluble sugars glucose and fructose, resulting in a more liquid consistency.
-Maturing of the mint is said to take over three days.
 Once manufactured, each completed chocolate is packaged in a sheath and then loaded into a box.
+After Eights are certified kosher dairy by the Orthodox Union.